apache/iotdb/docs/UserGuide/Integration-Test/Integration-Test-refactoring-tutorial.md

 }
 ```

-2、With Session API
+2 With Session API

 Currently, it is not recommended to implement IT with Session API.

-3、Annotations of Environment for the Test Methods
+3 Annotations of Environment for the Test Methods

 For test methods, developers can also specify a test environment with the annotation before the method.
 It is important to note that a case with additional test environment annotations will be tested not only in the specified environment, but also in the environment of the IT class to which the use case belongs.
 The sample code is as follows.